AthX Logo← Back to Blog

 WBC 2026: Venezuela's Bullpen Shuts Down Italy 4-2; First-Ever Final Berth

-López managed with an eye on the final.
+López managed with Tuesday’s final in mind.
 Even though his team was trailing early and Ricardo Sánchez was dealing (1 2/3 scoreless innings, one walk, no hits), he pulled Sánchez after six batters.
 The reason: WBC rules prevent a reliever from pitching on zero days' rest if he throws at least 30 pitches in an outing.
 Sánchez had 23; one more batter could have pushed him over and made him unavailable for Tuesday.
 López told pitching coach Johan Santana he wanted Sánchez available for the final.
 Of all the relievers used Monday, only Avila reached the 30-pitch threshold that rules him out for Tuesday.
 Relievers who did not pitch at all—Jhonathan Díaz, Anthony Molina, Emmanuel De Jesus, José Alvarez, José Buttó, and Antonio Senzatela—give López options in the final, though Eduardo Rodríguez will get the start against the Americans.
 López said quality relief has been a hallmark of Venezuela's deepest WBC run ever: "We count on these players."
 He will count on them again Tuesday; a vintage start from E-Rod would be welcome after the bullpen-heavy semifinal.

 How the game unfolded